armerj/jekyll-now/codebreaker_2019/_posts/2020-01-02-CodeBreaker-2019-Task-4.md

 I used adb.exe to interact with the phone file system.
 When I dragged the database file to the phone, it was downloaded to /sdcard/Downloads.

-I used adb.exe to move the file from the Downloads folder to /data/user/0/com.badguy.terrortime/database/clientDB.db.
-Commands to connect adb.exe to android
+I used adb.exe to move the file from the Downloads folder to /data/user/0/com.badguy.terrortime/database/clientDB.db.<br> Commands to connect adb.exe to Android.
 {% highlight powershell %}
 .\adb.exe root
 .\adb.exe remount